ocrmypdf/OCRmyPDF/docs/advanced.md

 with a damaged character map (text is selectable but not searchable), and destroying redacted information.

+### Tagged PDFs and structural markup

+Some PDFs carry a logical structure tree (`/StructTreeRoot`), the markup that makes a "Tagged PDF" — typically the result of layout analysis or a born-digital export.
+By default OCRmyPDF treats this as a signal that the document may not need OCR and exits, in the same way it stops on PDFs that already contain text.
+Use `--tagged-pdf-mode ignore`, or one of `--mode skip`/`redo`/`force`, to process such a file anyway.

+OCRmyPDF cannot rebuild a structure tree to match newly recognized text.
+When `--force-ocr` rasterizes pages, or `--redo-ocr` strips and rewrites the text layer, the structure tree no longer corresponds to the page content, so it is discarded.
+`--mode skip` leaves text pages untouched, so their structural markup is preserved.

 ### Time and image size limits

 By default, OCRmyPDF permits tesseract to run for three minutes (180